Naval Academy Preparatory School: History

-From 1915 to the year 1968 NAPS was exclusively for Sailors and Marines who were of "Officer Caliber" but lacked the academic foundation for the rigors at The United States Naval Academy.
-In 1968, The first male "Direct Entries" were admitted to NAPS.
+From 1915 to 1968 NAPS was exclusively for Sailors and Marines who were of "Officer Caliber" but lacked the academic foundation for the rigors at the USNA.
+In 1968, the first male "Direct Entries" were admitted to NAPS.
 Following the congressional authorization of women to attend all military service academies, women were admitted in 1976.

-Although NAPS primarily serves as an institution to prepare Midshipman candidates to attend The United States Naval Academy; from the years 1958 to 2008 and again from 2016 to the present day, it also began to prepare Cadet candidates for the United States Air Force Academy (1958–1961), the United States Coast Guard Academy (1979–2008, 2016–present) and, Midshipman candidates for the United States Merchant Marine Academy (1991 to 2004).
+Although NAPS primarily serves as an institution to prepare midshipman candidates to attend the USNA; from the years 1958 to 2008 it also began to prepare cadet candidates for the United States Air Force Academy (1958–1961) and the United States Coast Guard Academy (1979–2008, 2016–present) and, midshipman candidates for the United States Merchant Marine Academy (1991 to 2004).

-In 2006, The Naval Academy Preparatory School named their newly built dormitory in honor of alumnus Colonel John Ripley.
-Ripley Hall is located on 440 Meyerkord Avenue in Newport, Rhode Island.

 Admissions

+Admission to NAPS is based on application to USNA; USNA may offer assignment to NAPS to some applicants who otherwise would be accepted but require additional academic preparation and will be no younger than 17 years of age and not yet 23 years of age when NAPS Indoctrination begins.
+(The same is true for a small number applications via the United States Coast Guard.)

-To gain admission to the United States Naval Academy upon graduation, Midshipman Candidates must have a GPA above 2.2, no failing grade in any subject, meet the body fat standards, pass the Physical Readiness Test (PRT), improving or sustained course grades and SAT scores, favorable conduct and honor aptitude, and get a favorable recommendation from the Commanding Officer.
+To gain admission to their respective academies upon graduation, midshipman/cadet candidates must have a grade point average (GPA) above 2.2, no failing grade in any subject, meet the body fat standards, pass the USNA's Physical Readiness Test (PRT), improving or sustained course grades and SAT scores, favorable conduct and honor aptitude, and get a favorable recommendation from the Commanding Officer.

-Midshipman Candidates who might be below the standard, particularly if they are football players, may still have a chance of admission to USNA.
+Midshipman candidates who might be below the standard may still have a chance of admission to the USNA.
 After finals are over, their fate is decided on a day known as Black Monday.